y-ken/fluent-plugin-twilio/README.md

   # Set defaults of making outbound call.
   # To call multiple phone at the same time, list them with comma like below.
   default_number  +819012345678,+818012345678  # Optional

+  # Set log level to prevent info error for Fluentd v0.10.43 or later.
+  log_level       warn
 </match>
 `````